dockstore/dockstore/_docs/getting-started-with-docker.md

 $> docker run -w="/home/ubuntu" -it -v `pwd`:/home/ubuntu --user `echo $UID`:1000 quay.io/collaboratory/dockstore-tool-bamstats:1.25-3 bamstats 4 NA12878.chrom20.ILLUMINA.bwa.CEU.low_coverage.20121211.bam
 ```

-In the next section, we will also demonstrate how this command-line including the input file can be parameterized and constructed via CWL.
+In the next section, we will demonstrate how the command-line and input file can be parameterized and constructed via CWL.

 ## Next Steps
 **You could stop here!** However, what you lose is a standardized way to describe how to run your tool.
 That's what descriptor languages and Dockstore provide.
 We think it's valuable and there's an increasing number of tools and workflows designed to work with various descriptor languages so there are benefits to not just stopping here.